As a Biological Sciences student, you will take one year of introductory biology followed by a core program in ecology, genetics and cell biology.

-There are six different concentrations within Biological Sciences, allowing you to gain a moderate degree of specialization in the following areas:
+There are six different concentrations within Biological Sciences, allowing you to gain specialization in the following areas:

 If you are interested in pursuing a career in education, the Department of Biological Sciences also partners with the College of Education to award teaching degrees.